castorini/anserini/docs/experiments-msmarco-doc-leaderboard.md

 #####################
 ```

-Note that this run corresponds to the MS MARCO document ranking leaderboard entry "Anserini's BM25 + doc2query-T5 expansion (per document), parameters tuned for recall@100 (k1=4.68, b=0.87)" dated 2020/12/11.
+This run corresponds to the MS MARCO document ranking leaderboard entry "Anserini's BM25 + doc2query-T5 expansion (per document), parameters tuned for recall@100 (k1=4.68, b=0.87)" dated 2020/12/11.

 ### Per-Passage

-Note that the passage retrieval functionality is only available in `SearchCollection`; we use a simple script to convert back into MS MARCO format.
+The passage retrieval functionality is only available in `SearchCollection`; we use a simple script to convert back into MS MARCO format.

 Anserini's BM25 + doc2query-T5 expansion (per passage), parameters tuned for recall@100 (k1=2.56, b=0.59):